GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Numerical Results

 \subsubsection{Simulation Scenario}

-The simulation scenarios are derived from the publicly available DeepMIMO ray-tracing dataset. {To capture diverse propagation environments, we select BSs from three representative cities, each corresponding to a distinct environment: New York (NY), Los Angeles (LA), and Chicago (CHI), for conducting the experiments.} The default configurations of each BS are summarized in Table \ref{table:deepmimo}.
+The simulation scenarios are derived from the publicly available DeepMIMO ray-tracing dataset.
+To capture diverse propagation environments, we select BSs from three representative cities, namely New York (NY), Los Angeles (LA), and Chicago (CHI), for the experiments.

+Unless otherwise specified, the default system parameters are given as follows: bandwidth $0.5$ GHz, carrier frequency $28$ GHz, and $10$ propagation paths.
+The corresponding wavelength is approximately $10.7$ mm, and the antenna spacing is set to half-wavelength.
+The noise power spectral density is assumed to be $-174$ dBm/Hz.